QData/TextAttack/docs/1start/FAQ.md

 ### 1. Training Examples

-*Train our default LSTM for 50 epochs on the Yelp Polarity dataset:*
+For example, you can *Train our default LSTM for 50 epochs on the Yelp Polarity dataset:*
 ```bash
 textattack train --model lstm --dataset yelp_polarity --batch-size 64 --epochs 50 --learning-rate 1e-5
 ```